Location: Middle America, between

 partners US 53%, Germany 11%, Belgium 8%, UK 5%

-transport equipment, chemical products, manufactured goods, fuel and oil,
+commodities machinery and transport equipment, chemical products, manufactured goods, fuel and oil, foodstuffs

 partners US 50%, Mexico 8%, Guatemala 6%